 - Add chard or other leafy greens – kale or collards are great additions

 - Other optional seasonings – these are not traditional pisto ingredients, but make for a divine, rich savory stew.
 I love to add: bay leaf, smoked paprika (pimenton), black pepper, saffron and a little sweetener (I like to use stevia).
-See the recipe card notes for measurements.
-Asafoetida is also a great low-FODMAP seasoning to add, as it imparts a garlic and onion flavor to the dish.
-Simmer just a couple pinches in the olive oil before adding the vegetables and simmer until fragrant (about 30 seconds).
-Read more about this spice in my Asafoetida Ingredient Spotlight.
+Asafoetida is also a great low-FODMAP garlic substitute to add, as it imparts a garlic and onion flavor to the dish.
+Gently heat just a couple pinches in the olive oil before adding the vegetables and simmer until fragrant (about 30 seconds).
+Read more about this delicious garlic alternative in my Asafoetida Ingredient Spotlight.

 Serving suggestions